Infrastructure

 Who needs it: Any team sending more than 50-100 cold emails per day, using multiple inboxes or domains, or planning to scale beyond a few hundred emails per month.

-What Is Cold Deliverability Infrastructure?
+What Is Cold Email Infrastructure?

 Unlike email automation platforms (which help you write sequences and schedule sends), infrastructure focuses on:

-• Domain and inbox management (rotation, reputation protection)
+• Domain and inbox management (rotation, reputation protection) - Inboxes are the deliverability infrastructure

 • Email authentication (SPF, DKIM, DMARC setup)

-• Deliverability monitoring (Deliverability Infrastructure, bounce handling)
+• Deliverability monitoring (placement testing, bounce handling)

 • Scale safeguards (volume limits, provider distribution)